MicrosoftDocs/VBA-Docs/api/Excel.worksheetfunction.ifna.md

 - vbaxl10.chm137460
 ms.prod: excel
 ms.assetid: c257e779-e28f-e729-526a-52805f98e3a9
-ms.date: 06/08/2017
+ms.date: 05/23/2019
 localization_priority: Normal
 ---

 # WorksheetFunction.IfNa method (Excel)

-Returns the value you specify if the expression resolves to #N/A, otherwise returns the result of the expression.
+Returns the value that you specify if the expression resolves to #N/A; otherwise, returns the result of the expression.

 ## Syntax